-Your business has many of the same needs as any other business.
-For example, you need employment policies and procedures, and you may also need help distinguishing between an employee and independent contractor.
+Your business faces many of the same employment law requirements as any other.
+For example, you need employment policies and procedures.
+You may also need help distinguishing between an employee and an independent contractor.
 But because of the heightened regulatory compliance burdens imposed upon healthcare providers, your employee relationships are also governed by HIPAA, state medical privacy laws, or professional licensure requirements.

 To ensure that your healthcare employment practices are compliant with the applicable healthcare and employment laws, Jackson LLP’s attorneys will work closely to understand your clinic’s culture, workforce structure, and risk profile.
 To learn about how our services might help you practice with less stress, reach out today for a free consultation.